Get

 Vietnamese Hmong bobtail or docked tail dog

-The Hmong dog is among the rarest dog breeds worldwide.
-It is native to Asian regions of China and Vietnam and was bred as a work, hunting, and guard dog.
-As such, this medium-sized dog has a great appetite for work and boasts a naturally robust and masculine physique.
+The Hmong dog is among the rarest breeds worldwide.
+They are native to China and Vietnam and were bred as a work, hunting, and guard dog.
+This medium-sized dog has a great appetite for work and boasts a naturally robust and masculine physique.

 But how big do Hmong dogs get?
 How much do adults weigh?
-On average adults can get up t0 55 pounds with a height of up to 22 inches.
+On average, adults can weigh up to 55 pounds and reach 22 inches tall.
 Read on for a detailed size and growth chart.

 Size of a Full-Grown Hmong Dog